sasaplus1/base62.js/README.md

 return Base62 instance.

-use default table if table is not set. default table is `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+use default table if parameter is empty. default table is `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.

 throw TypeError if table is not a string.